 Elementary schools sites provide both Integrated and Designated ELD.
 Designated ELD occurs during a time that does not interfere with the standard instructional program.
-Sites submit Designated ELD schedules to the Director of Curriculum and Instruction in Educational Services.
+Sites submit Designated ELD schedules to the Coordinator of English Learner Programs.

 Middle and High school sites make every effort to ensure that students have access to the courses they need.
-Designated ELD is embedded through the core ELA or English courses at multiple periods throughout the day so that teachers can use both the StudySync Core and Designated Paths together.
+Designated ELD is embedded through the core ELA or English courses at multiple periods throughout the day so that teachers can use both the StudySync Core and Designated Paths together, in addition to supplemental ELD courses for Long Term English Learners.
 Newcomer and Immigrant students that have been in the country for less than three years also receive courses specific to their needs.